 JEWEL BLUE FOR HOLIDAY

 This cool-toned blue palette is not part of the Holiday collection.
 When I visited the counter this fall, it had caught my eye.
 When I went back to see the Holiday collection, I decided to splurge on Quiet Revolution.
-The colour story is a sort of 60’s – 80’s smoky.
-The blue appears a bit dull in the pan, but it’s a beautiful saturated sapphire that has a touch of teal, it builds and blends beautifully.
-The other star is the grey-taupe-mauve , it might look like nothing but as a subtle crease colour it’s unusual, you can also use it to blend out a black to get a interesting grey.
+The colour story is a sort of 60’s – 80’s smoky look.
+The blue appears a bit dull in the pan, but it’s a beautiful, saturated sapphire that has a touch of teal: and it builds and blends beautifully.
+The other star shade of this palette, is the grey-taupe-mauve.
+It might look like nothing, but as a subtle crease colour it’s unusual.
+You can also use it to blend out a black to get a interesting grey tone.
 If you have other blue pencils or shadows, this blue is a great addition.
-I think that doing a blue smoky for your special events might be more modern than the usual gold/coppery tones.
+My intuition says that a blue smoky for your special event might be more modern than the usual gold/coppery tonees.
 Or even try some jewel tones like purple or green.
 Then use a black smoked liner (like Noir Lamé) to frame the eyes and ground the colour.
 In my opinion it might be the thing to do to switch it up for the holidays.